Protocol Serialization and Deserialization¶

 Traits are model components that can be attached to shapes to describe additional information about the shape; shapes provide the structure and layout of an API, while traits provide refinement and style.
 Smithy provides a number of built-in traits, plus a number of additional traits that may be found in first-party dependencies.
 In addition to those first-party traits, traits may be defined externally.

 In Python, there are two kinds of traits.
-The first is the DynamicTrait
+The first is the DynamicTrait.
+This

 represents traits that have no known associated Python class.
 Traits not defined